ncatlab/nlab-content/pages/4/4/3/7/17344/content.md

 +-- {: .proof}
 ###### Proof

-Since, by prop. \ref{PropertiesOfSpectrificationForTopologicalSequentialSpectra}, $Q$ preserves weak equivalences, it is sufficient to show that every pullbacl square in $SeqSpec(Top_{cg})$ of a fibration
+Since, by prop. \ref{PropertiesOfSpectrificationForTopologicalSequentialSpectra}, $Q$ preserves weak equivalences, it is sufficient to show that every pullback square in $SeqSpec(Top_{cg})$ of a fibration

 $$
   \array{